Takeaway and delivery advice for food and beverage businesses

 Takeaway and delivery options

-It is important to understand your options before you offer or scale up takeaway and/or delivery services, so you can choose the approach that is best for your business.
+Understand your options before you offer or scale up takeaway and delivery services, so you can choose the approach that is best for your business.

 - develop a delivery website and/or mobile app, or use a commercially available solution—third party online delivery services generally reduce commission if you use the platform for pick up only